 Greece has hot summers, thanks to its Mediterranean position.
 While temperatures climbing up to 37℃ is ordinary in July and August, the Cycladic island complex is not affected as much as the mainland.
-Especially on Mykonos, the seasonal meltemi winds during these months keep the temperature between 19℃ and 29℃, cooling the island.
+Especially on Mykonos, the seasonal Meltemi winds during these months keep the temperature between 19℃ and 29℃, cooling the island.

-Tours, Activities & Events in Mykonos during Summer
+Tours, Activities & Events during Summer

-Mykonos is a thriving Cycladic destination during high season, thus the available excursions and activities become great additions to any itinerary.
-To alleviate the blazing sun, a visit at Kalafatis bay, Ftelia or Korfos will introduce you to the exquisite sports of windsurfing and kitesurfing.
+Mykonos is a thriving Cycladic destination during the high season, thus the available excursions and activities become great additions to any itinerary.
+To alleviate the blazing sun, a visit to Kalafatis bay, Ftelia or Korfos will introduce you to the exquisite sports of windsurfing and kitesurfing.
 For a more relaxed approach, scuba diving or sailing to the intriguing islands of Delos and Rhenia are excellent alternatives.

 Take a more detailed look at all available Mykonos tours, day trips and find the best ones for you.